โˆซCalculus I

 Self-Check Questions

 2. The Quotient Rule requires a specific condition on the denominator.
-What is it, and what happens when that condition fails with the numerator also approaching zero?
+What is it, and what happens when that condition fails while the numerator also approaches zero?

-3. Compare and contrast the Power Rule and Root Rule—what additional restriction applies to even roots that doesn't apply to powers?
+3. What additional restriction applies to even roots in the Root Rule that doesn't apply to the Power Rule?